- Policy Exceptions

 Academic Retention Standards

 Since the University requires that students have a cumulative grade point average of 2.00 and an average of 2.00 in the major and the minor in order to earn a bachelor’s degree, the grade point average is an important indicator of the ability to achieve a bachelor’s degree.
-Thus, the following policies are in effect for students whose performance indicates that they are in danger of failing to meet the conditions necessary to earn a degree.
+Thus, the following policies are in effect for students whose performance indicates that they are at risk of failing to meet the conditions necessary to earn a degree.

 Note: Academic Standing for a semester is calculated on the basis of semester grades only.
 Summer and Winter Sessions classes do not change the academic status as assigned at the end of a preceding semester.